mackun/test_repo_for_git_command/README.md

 ### fdepl

-  Place your new shell function in ~/.functions directory and get ready to use it
+  Place your new shell function script in ~/.functions directory and get ready to use it
   Usage: `fdepl your.shell.function`

 ### unfdepl